AdaRoseCannon/webvr/index.md

 # Scene Graphs

-This behaviour is known as a scene graphics
+This behaviour is known as a scene graphs

 It creates a heirarchy of items in the scene.
 So you can reuse models and attach them to other objects.